ERandrinopoulou/DynamicPredJMmultiOutcomes/README.md

 # DynamicPredJMmultiOutcomes
 Dynamic predictions using joint models of two longitudinal outcomes and competing risk data.

-The code for modeling multiple longgitudinal (2 continuous and 1 ordinal) and a competing risk model together with the dynamic predition assuming the value parameterization is presented.
+The code for modeling multiple longitudinal (2 continuous and 1 ordinal) and a competing risk model together with the dynamic predition assuming the value parameterization is presented.

 "data.id1.Rdata" / "data1.Rdata": include simulated data for the longitudinal and survival outcomes.